davinaleong/proj-beloved-blog-template/README.md

-# The Beloved's Blog `HTML` Template
+# The Beloved's Blog Astro

 This the `HTML` template of my latest project: my personal blogging portal.

-You may view the demo [here](https://davinaleong.github.io/proj-beloved-blog-template/dist/).

 ## About this project